boukeas/searchtoy/examples/sudoku/README.md

 Fill the squares of a 9x9 board with numbers 1-9, so that no two rows, columns or 3x3 blocks contain the same number twice.

-## Instances

-In the ``instances/`` sub-directory, there are about 100 test puzzles taken from http://norvig.com/sudoku.html, which is generally a very interesting read on the subject.

 ## Characteristics

 - Generator: are there different ways to generate the successor states? **Yes**,